browserstate/history.js/README.md

 ### Is there a working demo?

-- Sure is, give it a download and navigate to the demo directory in your browser :-)
-- If you are after something a bit more adventurous than a end-user demo, open up the tests directory in your browser and editor - it'll rock your world and show all the vast use cases that History.js supports.
+Sure is, [you can try the official demo right here](http://balupton.github.com/history.js/demo/), or [check out how other people are using History.js in their own web sites and apps right here](https://github.com/balupton/history.js/wiki/Showcase).
+If you're feeling even more adventurous you can [check out the History.js Test Suite right here](http://balupton.github.com/history.js/tests/) - it'll rock your world and [show all the vast use cases that History.js supports](https://github.com/balupton/history.js/blob/dev/tests/tests.js#L172).

 ## Download & Installation